 Communications Equipment

-SHSP funds to support emergency communications activities must comply with the FY2015 SAFECOM Guidance for Emergency Communication Grants, including provisions on technical standards that ensure and enhance interoperable communications, which can be found at http://www.dhs.gov/sites/default/files/publications/FINAL%20FY%20SAFECOM%20Guidance%20V2%20 040815%20508C.pdf .
+SHSP funds to support emergency communications activities must comply with the SAFECOM Guidance for Emergency Communication Grants, including provisions on technical standards that ensure and enhance interoperable communications.
+Please see the web link in Attachment I with more information.